Query-Interface/sapio-scp-workshop/README.md

 Demonstrate how an integration with S/4 HANA Cloud could be developed leveraging the SAP Cloud Platform capabilities.
 You will learn the following:
 - Deploy applications to SAP Cloud Platform Cloud Foundry
-- Basic Knowledge of SCP Cockpit and CF CLI
+- Basic Knowledge of SAP Cloud Platform Cockpit and CF CLI
-- SAP API Hub
+- Discover S/4 HANA API in SAP API Hub
-- Discover services in CF Marketplace, deploy services and consume services
+- Discover services in CF Marketplace, deploy and consume services in your applications

 ## Prerequisites